CathedralCode/Builder/README.md

 E.g.: `http://localhost/builder`

-Or use it from the command line:
+Or use it from the command line (hitting enter at the prompts uses the defaults 'ALL'):

 ```shell
 # list tables and file status